Inks for stencil printing on fabric

-As I am getting people into my stencil printing classes from all over the world, the materials they bring with them are also varied.
+I am getting people into my online stencil printing classes from all over the world and the materials they bring with them are also varied.
 This was a reason for me to try out the different options to get a better idea of the differences.
-I did a blog on stencil printing brushes recently and now I want to go into different kinds of fabric ink.
+I did a blog on stencil printing brushes recently and now I want to go into inks for stencil printing on fabric.

 The inks I’ve tried are: